 The discovery has led to a new tunebook and CD, plus this extended workshop opportunity to share Paul’s discovery and delve into the 60 tunes contained in these books: ‘12 Fashionable Country Dances for the Year 1800’, ‘24 Country Dances for the Year 1796’ and ‘Cahusac’s Annual Collection of 24 Favourite Country Dances for the Year 1800’.
 Paul will share a variety of great tunes – of which ‘The Maniac’ is a re-current favourite.

 If you would like to learn some new material for country dances this week long course will be a lovely opportunity to do so.
-Please note that if you came to Paul’s 2019 ‘Maniac’ Week, you’ll be looking at different material this time.
+If you’ve been to one of Paul’s earlier ‘Maniac’ Weeks be assured you’ll be looking at different material this time!

 Who’s it For?